 UNESCO Adds Ruins Of Ancient Babylon To Its List Of World Heritage Sites

-Iraq's ancient heritage has earned a recognition archaeologists and Middle East experts have long sought: Babylon has been added to the United Nations list of endangered World Heritage sites.
+Iraq's ancient heritage has earned a recognition archaeologists and Middle East experts have long sought: Babylon has been added to the United Nations' list of endangered World Heritage sites.

 UNESCO said its World Heritage Committee voted Friday to add Babylon, located south of Baghdad, to its list of about 1,000 World Heritage sites worldwide.

-Once the capital of the Babylonian empire, the more than 4,000-year-old site includes the hanging gardens of Babylon, considered one of the Seven Wonders of the World.
+Once the capital of the Babylonian Empire, the more than 4,000-year-old site includes the hanging gardens of Babylon, considered one of the Seven Wonders of the World.

 "It includes villages and agricultural areas surrounding the ancient city.
 Its remains, outer and inner-city walls, gates, palaces and temples, are a unique testimony to one of the most influential empires of the ancient world," U.N. officials wrote in their announcement.